MA86/Modified_Survival_Shooter_Game/README.md

 Modified Unity's sample project, called Survival Shooter, to allow the player's heart rate to control the speed of the player's movement in the game.
 For this version, two Player scripts were modified, and also, a new HeartBPM script was added to the Player object.

+For important instructions to play or modify this game, read the INSTRUCTIONS file.